ebzzry/ebzzry.github.io/src/en/functionally-illiterate.md

 much, because at the end of the day it’s still the technical competence of the teachers that will have the most amount of influence to the students.

+The problem is seeing teaching only as a profession.
+It is not seen as an end it itself.
+It is seen just as a means to an end.
+It just regarded by most as just a way to make to ends meet; to pay the bills.
+Ironically, the teaching that most teachers do, does not happen outside classrooms.

 When you have teachers that do not know anything about the subjects that they are teaching, you have a system that is broken from the inside.
 Before they even get their licenses to teach, they were already failing.
 Long before they leave the walls of the universities, they’re already well on their way of not doing anything.
 When you have teachers who don’t have a deep relationship with knowledge and teaching, you have a rotten core.

+If you’ll always have to wait for the government to do something, then you miss the point.
+If you’ll always play the blame game, and point your fingers at the public officials and wait for their support, then by effect, you’ve disabled the generations that you could have supported and uplifted.
+The best works in science, engineering, literature, and artwork didn’t wait for the government to do something, first.

 <a name="machines">Machines</a>